brunnedu/CIL2023/README.md

 `conda activate cil`\
 `pip install -r requirements.txt`

+#### Preprocessing:
+Some models require prior extraction of masks (e.g. refinement, mask-flow-intersection-deadend approach etc).
+Make sure to run the corresponding notebooks or commands beforehand.

 #### Training:
 1. Specify your train configuration in the `TRAIN_CONFIG` dictionary in `config.py`
 2. Execute `python main.py train` in the command line.